ROLES AND RESPONSIBILITIES

 It is the Lord-Lieutenant's duty, as The Sovereign's representative, to meet a Head of State visiting the County.

 PRESENTING MEDALS AND AWARDS

-The Lord-Lieutenant presents medals and awards on behalf of Her Majesty The Queen.
+The Lord-Lieutenant presents medals and awards on behalf of The Sovereign.
 These include the Elizabeth Cross, the British Empire Medal, The Queen’s Awards for Enterprise and The Queen’s Awards for Voluntary Service.

 UK NATIONAL HONOURS